12 Types of Wood That Are Perfect For Kitchen Countertops

 The large kitchen island stands out on the blue floors as it has a solid white base and gorgeous Cherry wood countertop, adding a pop of warm color to the space.

-White cabinet kitchen with walnut wood countertops
+White u-shaped kitchen with walnut countertops and peninsula

 This small kitchen has a very casual, rustic feel.
 The look it creates would look great in mid-century modern space, and even period style interiors as it combines modern & classic elements in the design.